Please visit my Homepage: https://mdkzaman.com/

 I am tenure-track Assistant Professor at the Department of Computing Sciences at the University of Hartford.

-I am a Postdoctoral Fellow at Center for Artificial Intelligence and Data Science (CAIDS), Kansas State University, working with Dr. Pascal Hitzler.
+I was a Postdoctoral Fellow at Center for Artificial Intelligence and Data Science (CAIDS), Kansas State University for January 2021 to August 2021.
+Before Postdoc, I have achieved my PhD in 2020, and have worked at DaSe Lab from 2016 to 2020 with Dr. Pascal Hitzler.

 Along with my PhD I did summer internships at Intel Corporation and Accenture Technology Lab.
 At Intel, I worked to analyze the performance bottleneck of the TensorFlow framework on Intel CPU and make the framework scalable (multi-node).
 As a research intern at Accenture for summer-2017, I analyzed various explainable AI (XAI) methods to produce human-understandable explanation.